- 1 Scientific Classification

 The Hydrangea Tree is a beautiful specimen that grows fast to a height of 7 to 12 ft.
-Nursery grown trees are 1 to 3 ft.
+Nursery-grown trees are 1 to 3 ft.
 Tall, having an energetic system of roots.
-Their fragrance attracts butterflies, offers resistance to deers and is ideal for cuttings.
+Their fragrance attracts butterflies, offers resistance to deer, and is ideal for cuttings.

 Hydrangeas are timbered shrubs that blossom.
 You need to make a good choice of the correct varieties, pruning them to the form of trees and since it grows very fast, it is essential for you to carry out the maintenance all through its life for it to grow as a tree.